nestauk/flow-temp-toolkit/src/principles/1-introducing-the-concept.md

 ---
 ## What is it?

-There are a number of things to introduce to end-users, these should be tailored to the audience.
-This pattern focuses on introducing the technical reasoning behind lowering flow temperature, and explaining the possible financial and environmental benefits.
-And also reassures that comfort won’t be affected.
+Users will often not be familiar with the concept of flow temperature, but by understanding some basics they will be more likely to proceed.
+When offering advice you should start by;

+* concisely explaining the technical reason for lowering the flow temperature
+* explaining the financial and environmental benefits
+* reassuring users that their comfort will not be affected

+You may wish to emphasise these differently depending on the audience.
+Suggestions for different messaging for different user groups can be found below.

 ## Why do it?

-Homeowners are often confused about how to heat their homes.
-Any new information needs to be presented in a manner that builds trust, being transparent about the reasons to make this change to their boiler helps to build this confidence.
+Our work has found that households often receive conflicting advice on the best way to heat their home, and lack the confidence to make changes themselves.
+The advice to lower boiler temperature can often seem counterintuitive as so we need to explain early on that it will not lead to lower home temperatures overall.

-Some of the guidance given could seem counterintuitive and technical to some.
-Introducing the concept and the reasoning behind it helps to reassure that the change is easy to make and possible by anyone.
-Building this confidence early on whilst introducing the concept builds knowledge to change wider heating habits later in the process.
-This will ultimately help to ensure that comfort isn’t affected.
+By being transparent about the reasons behind this action we can build more confidence in making the change.
+Doing this early on in the process also builds users’ confidence in changing wider heating habits.
+This will ultimately help to ensure that comfort isn’t affected as a result of lowering flow temperatures.

-By being clear and concise in introducing the concept early on, the advice should have long-term benefits and the changes a greater chance of success.